Mechanism of explosions and plasma jets associated with sunspot formation revealed

 What drives the formation of the light bridge and the misalignment between adjacent magnetic fields?
 The team answered this question with the help of NASA's Pleiades supercomputer.
 Their computer model showed how streams of magnetism in the solar interior bursts onto the surface of the Sun.
 The emerging magnetic flux first appears as small bundles, but self-organizes into larger conglomerates to eventually form a sunspot.
 The model reproduces the light bridge and pores found in the observations (see Fig. 3) and offers the following explanation.
 As two walls of magnetic flux approach each other during sunspot formation, plasma with weaker magnetic fields is sandwiched between the walls.
 As this trapped material is squeezed, it appears as a light bridge at the surface (see Figs. 4 and 5).
 The magnetic field of this trapped plasma is misaligned relative to the neighboring strong fields, which results in magnetic reconnection causing repeated eruptions and plasma jets (see Fig. 6).

 Figure 5: Movie of the 3D magnetic fields around the light bridge.
-If the movie does not display properly, it can also be viewed by following this link.
 (Credit: NAOJ/LMSAL/NASA)